wasiejen/Free-Snap-Tap/README.md

 **V0.7.0**
 - fixed a bug due which the key replacement was never send

-Some measures to lighten the precision of snap tap to maybe circumvent some AntiCheat.
+Some measures to lighten the precision of snap tap to maybe circumvent some Anti Cheat.
 - NEW: random delay for snap tap
   - Start argument `-delay=50` for max delay of 50 ms (can be set in a range of 1-500)
   - Without the start argument no delay will be used